abalanonline/cat-food-machine/README.md

 ## Methods of delivering

-* Topic with unshared non-durable subscriptions for aroma
+* Topic with unshared non-durable subscriptions for aroma and sound
 * Queue with (shared durable) consumers for food

-Rated R: pervasive strong language and brutal architectural violence
+Rated R: strong language and disturbing architecture